 If you elect the gain deferral, deduct from FTI the amount of the gain deferral (to the extent the gain is included in FTI).
 If purchase of the replacement QETI within the 365-day period occurs in the same tax year as the sale of the original QETI, or in the following tax year and before the date the corporation's franchise tax return is filed, take the deduction on that return.
-If purchase of the replacement QETI within the 365-day period occurs in the following tax year and before the date the corporation's franchise tax return and period occurs in the following tax year and on or after the date the corporation's franchise tax return is filed, you must file an amended return to claim the deduction.
+If purchase of the replacement QETI within the 365-day period occurs in the following tax year and on or after the date the corporation's franchise tax return is filed, take the corporation's franchise tax return is filed, take the corporation's franchise tax return is filed, take the corporation's franchise tax return is filed, you must file an amended return to claim the deduction.